 Treat the Client as a Human Being

 The most obvious sign for a client that you have not taken the time to submit a personal application would be if you were to simply address them as “Dear Sir/Madam” in your proposal.
-Try to therefore personalize your application and refer to a specific contact name within your message.
-Also, right from the start you should be addressing the client on an empathetic level where you are showing your genuine willingness to assist with them with their project.
+Try to, therefore, personalize your application and refer to a specific contact name within your message.
+Also, right from the start, you should be addressing the client on an empathetic level where you are showing your genuine willingness to assist them with their project.

 The best way to show your dedication to results and to the needs of the client, is to create an open field of communication in order to ensure that the client has complete transparency in your service.
 If you think there are aspects of the project that are unfeasible, then notify the client in your application and signify your willingness to propose other alternative solutions via email or on the phone.

 Image Source: Working Late at Night at his Desk via Shutterstock.

 Sometimes, no matter the professionalism of your approach to the customer, potential clients are much more likely to be convinced of your expertise if you offer them a portfolio of your skills and previous work.
 However, make sure that your portfolio is characterized by these aspects:

 - Make your portfolio as diverse as possible and include a broad range of previous projects.
 For example, include a mixture of sites on which you have worked upon including eCommerce, social and private websites.